renoust/talipot/doc/user/workspace.rst

 .. |icon_link| image:: _images/i_link.png
 .. |icon_unlink| image:: _images/i_unlink.png

-When working on Tulip, you will need several panels to see all the information you need.
+When working on Talipot, you will need several panels to see all the information you need.
 In order to easily compare or sort your results, you can find at the bottom of the workspace a toolbar containing three groups of buttons :

 * |icon_workspace_macros|: here, only the first button, *Expose*, requires our attention.
 Clicking on it allows us to see icons representing every panel currently open.